VinceWak/Labs_0116/module_3/5. Feature-Extraction/README.md

 Then open the `main.ipynb` file in the `your-code` directory.
 Follow the instructions and add your code and explanations as necessary.
 By the end of this lab, you will have learned how to prepare a dataset for most scikit-learn algorithms.

-Let's work with data about bank marketing.
-You can find the dataset and description in the data folder Please use RFE, RFECV and SelectFomModel  for selecting the features from your dataset.

-Step 1.
-Check your data.
-Clean and encode them if necessary

-Step 2.
-List your features

-Step 3.
-Apply the RandomForestClassifier and LogisticRegression model with default parameters to your data What is the accuracy for your models?

-Step 4.
-Select features using SelectFromModel method.
-Explain, how you define the optimal number of features

-Step 5.
-Apply the RandomForestClassifier and LogisticRegression model with default parameters to your data (only selected features).
-What is the accuracy for your models?

-Step 6.
-Select features using RFE and RFECV methods.
-Explain, how you define the optimal number of features for each of the cases.

-Step 7.
-Apply the RandomForestClassifier and LogisticRegression model with default parameters to your data (you will have 4 models, taking into account two sets of features that you got).
-What is the accuracy for your models?

-Step 8.
-Please make the conclusion about the utility of the feature selection

 ## Deliverables

 - `Pandas-concat-merge-join.ipynb` with your responses.